microsoft/Mastering-the-Marketplace/docs/ama/index.md

 # Hero section

-description: This course is designed to help you decrease your onboarding when building an Azure Managed Application offer.
+description: This course is designed to help you decrease your onboarding when building an Azure Managed Application offers.

 hide:
   - toc